nionio6915/LPC1768-RepRapFirmware-Files/README.md

 These are Panucatt Re-Arm, Azteeg X5 MiniWiFi, SKR, maybe some others.
 ...

 Note: This firmware does not show up as a mass storage device when connected to a computer.
-Physical access to the internal sdcard IS be required in order to revert back or update."
+Physical access to the internal sdcard IS required in order to revert back or update.
 More on that later.

 My printer- https://github.com/eclsnowman/Eustathios-Spider-V2
 Eustathios Version 2.
 Cartesian gantry printer.